Discussions with charity shops

 The Victorian Government is in talks with Charitable Recycling Australia over a controversial $1.5 million landfill levy on charity shops.

-Director of CRA, Jeff Antcliff, who is also the executive general manager of St Vincent de Paul Society, said the discussion involves all charities.
+Director of CRA, Jeff Antcliff, who is also the executive general manager, commercial services at St Vincent de Paul Society Victoria, said the discussion involves all charities.

 “Charitable Recycling Australia, the Premier and Minister’s office have met.
 We are constructively working together to resolve the concerns of the Victorian charity retail sector.